bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:40 AM CT, April 09</p>
+<p class="updated_time"> Latest data: 10:36 AM CT, April 09</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 79°, which is 8° **warmer** than yesterday.
-Tomorrow is expected to be 14° *colder* than today.
+Tomorrow is expected to be 15° *colder* than today.

 Currently:

-- 67°
+- 70°
-- Partly Cloudy
+- Breezy and Mostly Clear
-- 58% humidity
+- 47% humidity
-- 15 mph wind
+- 13 mph wind
-- 38% cloud cover
+- 31% cloud cover
 - 42 AQI 🟩
 - 0.13 inches of rain expected in the next 48 hours